spring-attic/spring-bintray-plugin/README.md

 ## A task for every stage

 These tasks are executed on a per-project basis rather than at the root project.
+Each task in this list `dependsOn` the prior task, so it is sufficient to call `mavenCentralSync` to perform the entire sequence.
+Or if you just want to get through the upload phase and publish it from the Bintray UI, call `bintrayUpload`.

 1. `bintrayCreatePackage` - Creates a new package only if it doesn't already exist
 2. `bintrayCreateVersion` - Creates a new package version only if it doesn't already exist